nancyc0337/sep10-freedom-project/blog/entry06.md

 The first skill I learned during this process is **Attention to detail**.

-The skill Attention to detail is about spelling things correctly, adhering to syntax rules, etc.
+The skill Attention to detail is about spelling things correctly, adhering to syntax rules, etc. When I downloaded the [bare starter template](https://startbootstrap.com/template/bare), there's a lot of css codes in the styles.css file.
+So I used `command f` to search for the class/id.
+I used `inspect` for the output/product to see what the code does to the product.

 2) Debugging

 The second skill I learned during this process is **Debugging**.

 The skill Debugging is about reading errors, tinkering, talking through the problem (RDD).
+When I make my website, I have to look for errors & tinker my codes.

 3) Problem decomposition